How to Weld Copper

 Choose Filler Material

-Choosing the right filler material is one of the most critical steps in welding copper effectively.
-Choosing the right filler material helps in welding a copper piece that is stronger than the base metal.
-The best or most suitable filler material for welding copper will depend on the metal’s resistance to corrosion, how much strength you require in the joint, the operating temperature, and the costs involved.
+The best or most suitable filler material for welding copper will depend on the metal’s corrosion resistance, the strength you require in the joint, the operating temperature, and costs.

-For the best results, you should choose a filler metal with Silicon (Si) or Manganese (Mn) content acting as a deoxidant.
-This is regardless of whether you’re using the GMAW, the GTAW, or MMAW method for welding copper.
+For optimal results, you should use a filler metal with Silicon (Si) or Manganese (Mn) content acting as a deoxidant.
+This is true whether you use either of the GMAW, GTAW, or MMAW methods for welding copper.

 Copper Soldering

-You can use an inexpensive soldering iron or a blowtorch with a suitable flux for soft soldering.
-Hard soldering involves heating the filler materials to a much higher temperature, so the joint will be a lot stronger than other soldered joints.
+Soft soldering can be done with a cheap soldering iron or a blow torch with suitable flux.
+Hard soldering is able to heat the filler materials to a much higher temperature; thus, the joint should be noticeably stronger than a soft-soldered joint.

-The filler material is different and usually contains silver, so the technique is often referred to as silver brazing.
-However, true brazing is executed at an even higher temperature.
+The filler material is different, and usually contains silver, so this technique is sometimes referred to as silver brazing.
+True brazing is done at an even higher temperature.

 Copper Brazing

-Brazing is essentially a technique similar to soldering, and it utilizes the same sort of filler material (wire or a brazing rod) used for soldering.
-Joints need to be very closefitting so that capillary action can draw the filler metal between the pieces of copper being joined.
+Brazing is basically a technique very similar to soldering, which uses essentially the same filler material (wire or brazing rod) for soldering.
+Joints must be very closefitting so that capillary action can draw the filler metal in between the two pieces of copper being joined.

-Even though temperatures used must be considerably higher than those required for soldering, the base metal mustn’t be heated to the melting point.
+Even though the temperatures have to be much higher than soldering, the base metal must not be heated to its melting point.

 FAQs